iKigaiArt Landing Page Redesign Case Study

 Usability testing revealed usability issues with the sign-up process, such as:

-• The Sign Up CTA being labelled ‘Sign In’
+The Sign Up CTA was labelled ‘Sign In’

-• Account verification emails being sent to spam
+Account verification emails were getting sent to spam

-Usability testing revealed that users often abandoned the sign-up flow at this stage in the process due to poor usability.
+Usability testing revealed that users often abandoned the sign-up flow at this stage in the process due to poor user experience.

-How might we save the user time when signing up?
+How might we save the user time and frustration when signing up?

 I designed a new sign-up flow for users.
+The new process involves the user getting a verification code to their mobile number.
 This flow involves fewer steps and is much faster compared with the original.

 I added a ‘progress bar’ feature so that users know where they are at in the process and how much time it may take.